Lets talk about some, for instance that I like.

 They are recipe books with many ways to prepare mushrooms that you’ll like.

-Here’s a recipe for mushrooms my daughter Cherie uses and gave me.
+Here’s a recipe for mushrooms my daughter Cherie uses and gives me.

 - 2 pounds of mushrooms